 How effective guardrails are depends on the size and weight of the vehicle, how fast it is going, and the angle at which the guardrail is hit.
 For the most part, guardrails work well and have saved many lives.
 However, flaws in design, manufacturing, and installation sometimes make these “safety” devices dangerous.

 If you’ve been injured or lost a loved one due to a defective guardrail, you may have grounds for a lawsuit.
-The attorneys at Rhine Law Firm, P.C., have spent decades successfully representing North Carolina injury victims, helping them recover for losses caused by the negligence of another party.
+The car wreck attorneys at Rhine Law Firm, P.C., have spent decades successfully representing North Carolina injury victims, helping them recover for losses caused by the negligence of another party.

 Defective Guardrails: X-Lite and ET Plus